From Five Manuals To One

 Nicholson & Co has vast experience in the building, repair and restoration of pipe organs since its foundation in 1841 by John Nicholson.
 Our team offers a comprehensive range of organ building services from small home practice organs to large cathedral instruments, and everything in between, particularly organs designed to embrace the contemporary needs and budget of a parish church.

 Clients wishing to commission a new instrument – from one stop to one hundred – may place their confidence in a company which will have the answer to their requirements, the vision to share their aspirations.
-Our Managing Director, Andrew Moyes, is himself an experienced church organist which greatly helps the company to understand the hopes (and sometimes anxieties) of our ecclesiastical clients.
-Our happy relationship with our clients helps explain why a large number of the many hundreds of organs built by us since 1841 are still maintained by Nicholson.
+Our Managing Director, Andrew Caskie and some of our staff are experienced organists which greatly helps the company to understand the hopes (and sometimes anxieties) of our clients.
+Our happy relationship with our clients helps explain why a large number of the many hundreds of organs built by us since 1841 are still maintained by Nicholson & Co.

 New mechanical action instruments are much admired by players who prefer the crisp traditional touch of a ‘tracker’ organ and accept the disciplines of layout and stop-list which mechanical action dictates.
 Those customers desiring a ‘cathedral’ type instrument, with romantic sonorities and higher wind pressures, will probably opt for electro-pneumatic action.
 Our tracker and electro-pneumatic mechanisms are of the most cleverly-engineered nature, contemporary in design yet traditional in materials.
 They result in key and stop actions which are fast, silent – and utterly reliable.